turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Data Types & Storage

-There are many built-in data storage that can be used on NEAR. `PersistentMap` is the one that we're going to use, it is pretty much a `key-value` storage.
+There are many built-in data storages that can be used on NEAR.

 ```typescript
 /**************************/